Welcome to the website for Sandroyd and our Pre-Prep, The Walled Garden.

 A Brief CV

 After gaining a First Class degree in Engineering at university, Alastair spent seven years as a consultant engineer, working throughout the world on some challenging and innovative building projects.
 It was when he began mentoring graduate engineers his interest in teaching surfaced.
 He went on to complete his teaching qualifications at Cambridge University before joining Oakham School in 2006 where he won rapid promotion to Housemaster and then The Senior Housemaster.
 Alongside teaching Design Technology, coaching rugby, cricket and sailing, he ran a variety of trips both nationally and internationally.
 Alastair has an MEd in Educational Leadership from Buckingham University, he is an Independent Schools Inspector, and is a former Magistrate.

 A welcome from Alice Speers

-I’m incredibly excited to join Sandroyd to work alongside Alastair as ‘Headmaster’s wife’ and to teach English.
+I work alongside Alastair as ‘Headmaster’s wife’ and to teach English.
 Whilst it’s a nebulous role, it’s a vitally important one in a boarding community such as ours.
 Sandroyd is, at its heart, a family boarding school.
-We joined the school in September with our two young daughters, Hattie and Isla, and we are now very much an integral part of a family of just under 200 boys and girls.
+We joined the school back in 2016 with our two young daughters, Hattie and Isla, and we are now very much an integral part of a family of just under 200 boys and girls.

 With over seven years’ prior experience of tutoring students, my role as ‘Headmaster’s Wife’ is, quite simply, to offer another person to whom our pupils and parents can talk, alongside the Houseparents and pastoral team.
 It’s a wonderfully close-knit community who work together to ensure that every child thrives emotionally as well as academically.

-As a qualified English teacher, I teach our Year 8 pupils and I’m looking forward to increasing the number of year groups I teach as my own children get a little older.
+As a qualified English teacher, I teach our Year 8 pupils.
 I believe that it is so important to inspire children to enjoy reading and writing – I’m passionate about English Literature and enjoy finding new and exciting ways to connect children with great writing.